 - Not only will you learn about recent research in education, but you will also learn how to critically reflect on your own leadership.

 - Having taken the trouble to gain this qualification will show your employer and future employers that you are a serious, professional employee.
 The course will equip you with the ability to talk about particular areas of leadership with acquired knowledge and experience.

 - You will find the course intellectually stimulating as a whole new area of study will be opened up to you.

 Module 1 The Leadership Landscape: Role, Responsibilities and Relationships.
-This module sets the MEd in the broader context of the range of theory that currently exists relating to Educational Leadership and Management.
+This module sets the MEd in the broader context of the range of theories that currently exists relating to Educational Leadership and Management.
 We will consider how this is reflected in different forms of leadership within schools.
-We will look at it means to want to be a leader and how leadership is often portrayed in conflict with management.
 The course will also look at your role as a reflective practitioner and how this can enhance your understanding of the course.